AGAMPANDEYY/vehicle_trajectory_prediction/README.md

 cd vehicle_trajectory_prediction
 ```

-### Project Structure
+📂 Project Structure

 The project is organized as follows:

-data: Contains datasets used for training and testing.
+- **`traffic-analysis-detection-tracking/data/`** – Contains datasets used for training and testing.

-models: Includes the machine learning models implemented for trajectory prediction.
+- **`traffic-analysis-detection-tracking/trajectory_prediction_models`** – Includes the machine learning models implemented for trajectory prediction.

-utils: Utility functions for data preprocessing and visualization.

-main.py: The entry point for running the prediction pipeline.
+- **`traffic-analysis-detection-tracking/main.py/`** – The entry point for running the prediction pipeline.

 Installation
 To install the required dependencies, run: